 I previously wrote about how hormones fluctuate throughout the menstrual cycle and how those fluctuations impact metabolism.
 In this article, we’ll explore the changes that occur as we age and how to support hormones and maintain balance with nutrition and exercise.

-With a few adjustments to nutrition and exercise, you can be a fit and fierce woman over 40!
+With a few adjustments to nutrition and exercise, you can be a fit and fierce woman well beyond 40!

 How Do Hormones Change After 40?